pro-utkarshM/chat-server-in-c/README.md

 ## Description

 This project is a simple chat server implemented in C. It allows multiple clients to connect and communicate with each other through a central server.
-The server manages client connections and broadcasts messages to all connected clients.
+The server manages client connections, chat rooms, and private messages.

 ## Features

 - Supports multiple client connections
-- Broadcasts messages to all connected clients
+- Chat rooms
+- Private messaging
 - Simple command-line interface
 - Efficient handling of client connections